righthalfplane/SdrGlut/README.md

 # Install on Raspberry pi

-SdrGlut runs nicely on the Raspberry pi 4 -  Donot know if slower version have enough horse power for it
+SdrGlut runs nicely on the Raspberry pi 4 -  Do not know if slower version have enough horse power for it

 To do the normal edition of Raspbian - follow the uBuntu instructions with -